yingljin/TV-AUC-thesis/README.md

   - Simulation

-    Includes functions for I/D-AUC and concordance estimators, functions for generate data and calculated true estimands, and the full script for simulation.
+    Includes functions for I/D-AUC and concordance estimators, functions for generate data and calculated true estimands, the full script for simulation, as well as an example of one iteration in the simulation process.

   - DataAppl